 Bathed in gentle and calming minty colours, The Green House truly lives up to its name.
 Each room at this guesthouse features private bathrooms, flat-screen TV and a sitting area for those times when you want to escape the hit-or-miss weather in Hong Kong in the luxury of comfortable air-conditioned interiors.
-There’s shared kitchen, as well, perfect for families looking to save money by self-catering.
+There’s shared kitchen, as well, perfect for families looking to save money by self-catering during their stay.

 Beyond the budget accommodations of Kowloon, there’s a huge leap forward in quality when your travel budget swings into the mid-range.
 By spending a little extra in choosing where to stay in Hong Kong, you’ll be able to find comfortable and stylish digs in other areas of the city.

 But the city’s best mid-range hotels offer decent value for a city whose accommodations prices always seem to be on the rise.
 Since the luxury hotel market in Hong Kong is so lofty, expect the mid-range to fall somewhere between $150 and $300.
 Here are a few excellent choices:

 Address: 223 Nathan Road, Tsim Sha Tsui, Kowloon, Hong Kong

 Situated along the legendary Nathan Road, Shamrock Hotel fuses elegant European sensibilities into an experience that’s wholly unique in Kowloon.
 Bright and airy rooms are fitted with everything you’ll need for a comfortable stay.
 Whether it’s relaxing in front of the tube before bed with a drink from the minibar or hopping on FaceTime with family and friends using the free WiFi, you’ll love the coziness of this homy hotel.

 Most importantly, Shamrock Hotel is nestled in a busy tourist area amid shopping and cultural attractions.
 You can buy branded wear at the Canton Road nearby, or nab a good deal at the factory outlets of Park Lane Shopper’s Boulevard.
 Or, if you prefer to go old-school, get a feel of the city’s past at the interactive exhibits at Hong Kong Museum of History or dive into the nearby traditional Temple Street Night Market, just a stone’s throw from the Jordan MTR Station.

 Metropark Hotel Causeway Bay Hong Kong